-Google is constantly releasing new and exciting options for marketers to take advantage of, and in this article we will take a closer look at Google Smart Shopping and the benefits it provides.
+Google is constantly releasing new and exciting options for marketers to take advantage of, and in this article, we will take a closer look at Google Smart Shopping and the benefits it provides.

-In case you aren’t familiar, Google Smart Shopping is an advertising options that uses a product feed to show ads for products of a variety of brands featured across Google search results, display ads, and video networks.
+In case you aren’t familiar, Google Smart Shopping is an advertising option that uses a product feed to show ads for products of a variety of brands featured across Google search results, display ads, and video networks.